UCLAdeepvision/CS188-Projects-2023Winter/_posts/2022-01-29-team31-object-boxes.md

 ---

-> In this project, we wish to see how the accuracy of a machine learning model to recognize images containing certain objects can be improved.
-We plan to do this by highlighting smaller portions of the given images to narrow our model's focus onto more relevant parts of the image.
-This way, extraneous unhelpful noise will be dramatically reduced
+> In this project, we wish to evaluate the accuracy of a machine learning model to recognize images containing certain objects and explore any possible improvements.
+We plan to do this by segmenting the given images to narrow our model's focus onto more relevant parts of the image.
+This way, extraneous unhelpful noise will be dramatically reduced.

 <!--more-->